-- 60. Ratko MLADIĆ committed in concert with others, planned, instigated, ordered, and/or aided and abetted the extermination and murder of Bosnian Muslims and Bosnian Croats in the Municipalities, the extermination and murder of Bosnian Muslims from Srebrenica, and the murder of members of the civilian population of Sarajevo and/or persons not taking active part in the hostilities.
-In addition, Ratko MLADIĆ knew or had reason to know that extermination and murder were about to be or had been committed by his subordinates, and he failed to take the necessary and reasonable measures to prevent such acts or punish the perpetrators thereof. - November 1995 Ratko MLADIĆ participated in a joint criminal enterprise to permanently remove Bosnian Muslims and Bosnian Croats from territories of BiH claimed as Bosnian Serb territory; between 12 May 1992 and November 1995 he participated in a joint criminal enterprise to spread terror among the civilian population of Sarajevo through a campaign of sniping and shelling; and he participated in a joint criminal enterprise to eliminate the Bosnian Muslims in Srebrenica by killing the men and boys and forcibly removing the women, children and some elderly men.
-The crimes of extermination and/or murder formed part of the objectives of all three of these criminal enterprises. - 62.
-Acts of extermination and murder that formed part of the objective to permanently remove Bosnian Muslims and Bosnian Croats from Bosnian Serb-claimed territory carried out between 12 May 1992 and 30 November 1995 by members of the Serb Forces and Bosnian Serb Political and
+61. Radovan KARADŽIĆ committed in concert with others, planned, instigated, ordered, and/or aided and abetted the extermination and murder of Bosnian Muslims and Bosnian Croats in the Municipalities, the extermination and murder of Bosnian Muslims from Srebrenica, and the murder of members of the civilian population of Sarajevo and/or persons not taking active part in the hostilities.
+In addition, Radovan KARADŽIĆ knew or had reason to know that extermination and murder were about to be or had been committed by his subordinates, and he failed to take the necessary and reasonable measures to prevent such acts or punish the perpetrators thereof.

+62. As alleged in paragraphs 9 to 24, Radovan KARADŽIĆ participated in a joint criminal enterprise to permanently remove Bosnian Muslims and Bosnian Croats from territories of BiH claimed as Bosnian Serb territory; he participated in a joint criminal enterprise to spread terror among the civilian population of Sarajevo through a campaign of sniping and shelling; and he participated in a joint criminal enterprise to eliminate the Bosnian Muslims in Srebrenica by killing the men and boys and forcibly removing the women, children and some elderly men.
+The crimes of extermination and/or murder formed part of the objectives of all three of these criminal enterprises.

-Governmental Organs include:
+63. The acts of extermination and murder that formed part of the objective to permanently remove Bosnian Muslims and Bosnian Croats from Bosnian Serb-claimed territory were carried out between March 1992 and 30 November 1995 by members of the Serb Forces and Bosnian Serb Political and Governmental Organs.
+They include:

-- (a) killings during and after takeovers in the Municipalities including those listed in Schedule A; and - (b) killings related to detention facilities in the Municipalities, including those listed in Schedule B, as well as killings committed during, and deaths resulting from, cruel and inhumane treatment at detention facilities listed in Schedule C. - 63.
-Alternatively, as alleged in paragraph 9, if extermination and/or murder did not form part of this objective, it was foreseeable that such crimes might be perpetrated by one or more members of the joint criminal enterprise to permanently remove Bosnian Muslims and Bosnian Croats from Bosnian Serb-claimed territory and/or by persons used by any such member(s) to carry out the crimes of deportation and forcible transfer.
-Ratko MLADIĆ was aware that extermination and/or murder were a possible consequence of the implementation of the objective to permanently remove Bosnian Muslims and Bosnian Croats from Bosnian Serb-claimed territories and willingly took that risk. - 64.
-Acts of murder that formed part of the objective to spread terror among the civilian population of Sarajevo through a campaign of sniping and shelling carried out between 12 May 1992 and November 1995 by members of the Sarajevo Forces include the deaths caused by sniping and shelling described in Schedule F and Schedule G. - 65.
-The acts of extermination and murder that formed part of the objective to eliminate the Bosnian Muslims in Srebrenica were carried out between 11
+(a) killings during and after takeovers in the Municipalities including those listed in Schedule A; and

+(b) killings related to detention facilities in the Municipalities, including those listed in Schedule B, as well as killings committed during, and deaths resulting from, cruel and inhumane treatment at detention facilities listed in Schedule C.

+64. Alternatively, as alleged in paragraph 10, if extermination and/or murder did not form part of this objective, it was foreseeable that such crimes might be perpetrated by one or more members of the joint criminal enterprise to permanently remove Bosnian Muslims and Bosnian Croats from Bosnian Serb-claimed territory and/or by persons used by any such member(s) to carry out the crimes of deportation and forcible transfer.
+Radovan KARADŽIĆ was aware that extermination and/or murder were a possible consequence of the implementation of the objective to permanently remove Bosnian Muslims and Bosnian Croats from Bosnian Serb-claimed territory and bosnian Croats from Bosnian Serb-claimed territory and bosnian croats from Bosnian Serb-claimed territory and Bosnian Croats from Bosnian KARADŽIĆ was aware that extermination and/or murder were a possible consequence of the implementation of the objective to permanently remove Bosnian Muslims and Bosnian Croats from Bosnian

+65. The acts of murder that formed part of the objective to spread terror among the civilian population of Sarajevo through a campaign of sniping and shelling were carried out between April 1992 and November 1995 by members of the Sarajevo Forces.
+They include the deaths caused by sniping and shelling described in Schedule F and Schedule G.

-July 1995 and 1 November 1995 by members of the Srebrenica Forces.
+66. The acts of extermination and murder that formed part of the objective to eliminate the Bosnian Muslims in Srebrenica were carried out between 11 July 1995 and 1 November 1995 by members of the Srebrenica Forces.
 They include: